-Setting Fiscal 2022 Base Salary.
-In fiscal 2022, the Compensation Committee provided for base salary increases for the CEO and other NEO's ranging from 2.5% to 12.1%.
-The Committee approved base salary increases based on analysis of the median peer group and industry benchmarking base salary information, performance, and/or changes in NEO responsibilities and to align with the market and the Company's compensation philosophy.
+Setting Fiscal 2024 Base Salary.
+In fiscal 2024, the Committee provided for base salary increases for the NEOs ranging from 2.5% to 7.7%.
+Ms. Ardrey's base salary was established in accordance with her Employment Agreement.

+The Committee approved base salary increases based on analysis of the median peer group and industry benchmarking base salary information, performance and/or changes in NEO responsibilities, and to align with the market and the Company's compensation philosophy.